• Cygnet IRP

 FAQs

-The GST Council has prospectively mandated the procedure of the ISD Mechanism w.e.f 01-04-2025 for taxpayers willing to distribute ITC as per ISD mechanism.
+The GST Council has prospectively mandated the procedure under the ISD in GST mechanism w.e.f 01-04-2025 for taxpayers willing to distribute ITC as per ISD mechanism.

 Yes, as per the Notification No. 16/2024 – CT dated 06-08-2024, the distribution of ITC and registration under the ISD mechanism are mandatory from 1st April 2025.